LAMBS-Nopryl/LambsMods/medical/readme.md

 Most notable are the changes to the medical menu.

 ## Bandages
-All bandages stats have been altered to be uniform to each other.
+All bandage stats have been altered to be uniform to each other.
 Meaning all bandages will heal the same amount and all have no chance of wound reopening.

 Currently the healing stat is set to "4".